 Any rotating system that requires measurement creates a challenge when measuring.

 Slip rings are electromechanical devices that transmit an electrical signal from a rotating system to a fixed system.
 Rotating objects cannot be restrained by connected wiring so a slip ring is used to transfer both power and data.
-Slip rings simplify systems and reduce wired connections that could be damaged during operations.
+Slip rings simplify systems and eliminate wired connections that could experience damage during operations.

 These devices do require frequent maintenance and struggle with reliability.
 Because they are subject to constant movement, slip rings need constant upkeep.
-They can degrade due to contaminants and constant abrasion if they are not properly maintained.
-Slip rings are difficult to repair and usually require replacement if they are damaged.
+Without proper maintenance, they can degrade due to contaminants and constant abrasion.
+Slip rings are difficult to repair and usually require replacement if damaged.

 Reliability aside, slip rings are often preferred for high-speed or high-rpm data transmission.
-Market solutions exist that fully replace rotating gauges and load cells with wireless transmitters, but they become less accurate as speeds increase.
+Market solutions exist that fully replace rotating gauges and load cells with wireless transmitters; however they become less accurate as speeds increase.
 This makes them impractical to use on applications like engines.
 Wireless technology is always improving; however slip rings remain the most feasible solution.

 Cranes and other hoists are in constant movement during standard operations.
 At the same time, there is the need to monitor the loads they bear, for safe operations.
 Using wireless technology for these applications is especially useful around construction, as the load measuring fixtures are in constant movement.

 Two load cell types used for these applications are crane scales and load pin load cells.
-These are described later in this article.
+The section below, “Specific Hoisting Applications,” describes these devices.

 Many measurement applications exist that have inherent risk due to their location.
 Applications in harsh environments rely on load cells to collect accurate data.
-Reducing the amount of time required to install, inspect, and troubleshoot wiring or cables connected to load cells and other measurement devices in turn reduces the exposure of technicians to dangerous conditions.
+Reducing the amount of time required to install, inspect, and troubleshoot wiring or cables connected to load cells in turn reduces the exposure of technicians to dangerous conditions.

-Wireless load cells help alleviate the exposure to these dangerous environments, reducing the overall risk and improving safety.
-While often times these conditions cannot be avoided, wireless telemetry eliminates several of the failure points and maintenance associated with wired connections.
+Wireless load cells help alleviate the exposure to these dangerous environments, reducing this overall risk and improving safety.
+While often these conditions are unavoidable, wireless telemetry eliminates several of the failure points and maintenance associated with wired connections.

 Implementation of Wireless Load Cells

 - Integrated wireless transmitters internal to load cell devices paired with any receiver,

-- bridges that act as the transmitter and receiver between any current or customized measurement system.
+- Wireless bridges that act as the transmitter and receiver between any current or customized measurement system.
 These devices replace intermediate lengths of wire.
 This concept is covered in the next section.

 Converting Conventional Load Cells to Wireless

-Often the easiest implementation is to outfit current analog load cells with wireless transmission.
-This provides minimal up-front investment in new measurement devices, while upgrading existing systems with minimal impact to the load cell frame or fixture.
+Often the easiest way to implement wireless measuring is to outfit existing analog load cells with wireless transmission.
+This provides minimal up-front investment in new measurement devices.
+It also upgrades existing systems with minimal impact to the load cell frame or fixture.

 With Tacuna Systems’ TBX Wireless Load Cell Bridge, any standard load cell application can be converted to wireless.
 The TBX wireless bridge replaces any physical wire or cable connection between load cells and measurement indicators.
-It can easily be outfitted to existing systems but it can also be part of new measuring system deployments.
+It easily retrofits to existing systems but it can also be part of new measuring system deployments.

-The TBX transmitter is connected directly to the load cell’s output wiring.
+The TBX-T transmitter is connected directly to the load cell’s output wiring.
 The receiver device can be one of serveral configurations.
 Option one is to pair the transmitter with the TBX receiver in conjunction with a standard weight indicator.
 The second option is to pair the transmitter with the TBX app on any smartphone or tablet.
-The TBX-T transmitter can also be paired directly with software on a device with compatible reception, that makes storing and displaying data more user-friendly.
+Finally, the TBX-T transmitter can pair directly with software on a device with compatible reception, that makes storing and displaying data more user-friendly.
 The TBX-T transmitter utilizes Bluetooth low energy 2.4 GHz radio connections.

 Specific Hoisting Applications

 Another wireless hoisting option offered by Tacuna Systems is the Anyload TBX Shackle.
-This can be placed wherever pinned shackles are used as a primary load path.
+This shackle combination load cell is ideal wherever pinned shackles bear the primary load path.
 If a load is borne by a pin, this pin can be replaced by a load pin load cell.
 For additional information on suspension load cell systems, see the Tension and Suspension Applications section of our article Load Cell Mounting and Installation Best Practices.

 Wireless Devices to Improve Productivity

-At times, wired connections are still viable.
+For many measuring applications, wired connections are still viable.
 However, even for these, mobile readouts can increase efficiency or improve ease-of-use for operators.
 In these cases, Tacuna Systems recommends the use of a wireless display or indicator as the output interface.

 Handheld indicators are are simple, single-point, devices that interface with most load cells.
 Tacuna Systems offers the AnyLoad 805HP-WL Wireless Hand Held Indicator and the AnyLoad P180 Wireless Display.

 Wireless transmission of data in load cell measurements likewise continues to improve.
-Wireless technology can be outfitted to most load cell applications.
+For example, wireless technology solutions now exist for most load cell applications.
 Moreover this technology has many advantages including allowing operators to gather accurate, real-time measurements in distant, dynamic or dangerous environments.
-It can be used for weighing applications on moving systems like wind turbines, in fixtures with tight tolerances where wires could become damaged, or in inaccessible environments.
-It gives operators increased mobility and maneuverability, improving their speed and efficiency in both operating and maintaining the load cell application.
+It reduces the management of cabling for weighing applications on moving systems like wind turbines, in fixtures with tight tolerances where wires could become damaged, or in inaccessible environments.
+Operators also have increased mobility and maneuverability, which improves their speed and job efficiency.
 Utilizing wireless load cells can ultimately improve safety for operators and technicians, and reduce the cost of installation and maintenance.